Choosing the right espresso machine can be tricky – so here’s our guide to everything you need to consider, including prices, features and quality.

 Cons

-- Lacks the precision of higher priced machines in terms of temperature.
+- Lacks the temperature precision of higher priced machines

-One boiler that heats water for brewing espresso and hot water/steam – and do allow you to use both functions simultaneously.
+Heat exchanger espresso machines are a clever hack that allows one boiler to heats water for brewing espresso and hot water/steam – and does allow you to use both functions simultaneously.

 The water in the boiler is superheated to create steam.
 When a shot of espresso is pulled, that water comes from a coiled HX pipe which sits within the boiler.
 Additional cold water has been pulled into the pipe so that its temperature is cooler than the main section of the boiler.
 This design results in two separate temperatures to meet the demands of brewing and steaming at the same time.